RedStoneCoin/redstone-rs/README.md

 If you the vulnerability is already publicy known or not explotable then please open an issue. (eg you can crash local nodes using x)
 If it is a critical vulnerability that must be not known please contact us on redstonecrypto@gmail.com

+# Contributors
+(Toni Dev) [https://github.com/Toni-d-e-v] - Founder and primary developer of redstone (Leo Cornelius) [https://github.com/leocornelius] - Core contributor to Redstone and secuirty advisary to the redstone team

+If you feel we have missed you out from this section please open an Issue or PR!
+Rest assured it is not intentional.
+We welcome new contributors and team members.
+Please join our discord to get up to date, and feel free to open PRs and issues.
+Please be civil, developers are only human :)

+# Thanks
+A massive thanks to the amazing team at rust, for their groundbreaking contributions to the programing-scape!
+We would also like to thank all of the projects, resorces and indiviguals who aided us in learning about cryptocurrencys and hope our contributions are worth of your praise!
+Kudos to all OSS developers.